Kenneth Farrow (American football): 2014

-He began 2014 being voted as a captain for the Houston Cougars and rushing for 21 yards on 7 carries in the Cougar's season opening loss to UTSA.
+He began 2014 being voted as a captain for the Houston Cougars and rushing for 21 yards on seven carries in the Cougar's season opening loss to UTSA.
 The following game, he had managed to rush for a season-high 130 yards on 13 attempts and scored his first rushing touchdown of the season against Grambling State.
-On September 20, 2014, Farrow carried the ball 14 times for 113 yards and one touchdown in a win over Nevada-Las Vegas.
-On November 1, 2014, he carried the ball a season-high 22 times for 112 rushing yards and a touchdown while also making two receptions for 7 yards and his first touchdown reception of the season against USF.
-During a Week 10 matchup against the Tulsa, he had 21 carries for 116 rushing yards and scored a career-high 4 rushing touchdowns.
-The following week, he had 18 rushing attempts for 110 rushing yards and two touchdowns in a 35-9 victory of SMU.
-The next game at University of Cincinnati, he had 19 carries for a season-high 143 rushing yards and one touchdown.
+On September 20, 2014, Farrow carried the ball 14 times for 113 yards and one touchdown in a win over UNLV.
+On November 1, 2014, he carried the ball a season-high 22 times for 112 rushing yards and a touchdown while also making two receptions for seven yards and his first touchdown reception of the season against USF.
+During a Week 10 matchup against the Tulsa, he had 21 carries for 116 rushing yards and scored a career-high four rushing touchdowns.
+The following week, he had 18 rushing attempts for 110 rushing yards and two touchdowns in a 35–9 victory of SMU.
+The next game at Cincinnati, he had 19 carries for a season-high 143 rushing yards and one touchdown.
 This marked his third consecutive game with over 100 rushing yards and one touchdown.
 On January 2, 2015, the Houston Cougars played in the 2015 Armed Forces Bowl against Pittsburgh and Farrow won the MVP award after he carried the ball 22 times for 103 yards and two rushing touchdowns to help his team win, 35–34.
 He finished his junior year with 186 carries for 1,042 rushing yards and 14 rushing touchdowns while also making 20 catches for 149 receiving yards and a touchdown.
 He played in all 13 games and started 12 of them.
+He led the American Conference in rushing yards.